sofia-fischer/philo-blog/content/posts/2026-01-imposter-syndrom.md

 description: "Is Imposter Syndrome an individual problem or a team culture issue?
 How can team dynamics influence feelings of inadequacy among developers?"

-tags: [ "Agile", "Developer Life" ]
+tags: [ "Agile", "Developer Life", "Society" ]
 ---

 {{< lead >}}